-ED640 Curriculum and Instruction
+ED640 Curriculum Design

-This course is designed to provide a graduate-level understanding of curricular supervision and materials with a view toward their application and implementation in school curricula and classroom instruction.
-The course concentrates on the identification, evaluation, selection, organization, and utilization of instructional materials, environmental resources, and technological methods with an emphasis on classroom adaptation, best practices, and curricular assessment.
-Laboratory and field experiences are required.
+This course provides a graduate-level understanding of curriculum and classroom instruction.
+The course focuses on identification, evaluation, selection, organization, and utilization of instructional materials, environmental resources, and technological methods with an emphasis on adaptation, best practices, and assessment.